albar965/littlenavmap-manual/src/en/ONLINENETWORKS.rst

 All other functionality like context menu, double-click, tooltips, map highlights and other are the same as for the other aircraft.

-See :ref:`vehicles` in the legend for all symbols.
+See :ref:`vehicles-legend` in the legend for all symbols.

 .. figure:: ../images/online_aircraft.jpg
+       :scale: 50%

        Online network clients/aircraft in search tab, map, tooltip and information window.
+Image based on *Little Navmap* 2.4. *Click image to enlarge.*

 .. _online-networks-centers: